Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

-For a continuous fatigue score $J_j$, we first calculate how many sample points of the score trajectory fall into the range of weakly monotonic increasing.
-The tolerance for the weak monotonicity is set as delta.
+\textbf{Weak Monotonicity (WO):} For a continuous fatigue score $J_j$, we first calculated how many sample points of the score trajectory fall into the range of weakly monotonic increasing.
+The tolerance for the weak monotonicity was set as delta.
 The points that follow the weak monotonicity consist of $D_j^+$ and the other points consist of $D_j^-$.

 where $\delta_j$ should accommodate the variation of the trajectory $J_j$, thus can be calculated as the standard deviation of the trajectory, i.e. $\delta_j = std(J_j)$.
-We further calculate the number of points in $D_j^+$ and $D_j^+$ as $Num^+$ and $Num^-$, respectively.
-Then, we calculate WO by
+We further calculated the number of points in $D_j^+$ and $D_j^+$ as $Num^+$ and $Num^-$, respectively.
+Then, we calculated WO by

 where $N$ denotes the total number of the sample points of the trajectory.